 September 11, 2020

 The Johns Hopkins Applied Physics Laboratory (APL) in Laurel, Maryland, is cohosting the third Annual Workshop on 5G Technologies for Tactical and First Responder Networks, scheduled for Friday, Oct.
-23. Registration is now open for the virtual event, which is cohosted by IEEE and the Department of Homeland Security’s Science and Technology Directorate.
+23. This virtual event is cohosted by IEEE and the Department of Homeland Security’s Science and Technology Directorate.

 5G is not just the next evolution of 4G technology; it’s a paradigm shift.
 It is expected to enable fundamentally new applications — with much more stringent requirements in latency and bandwidth — and provide resiliency and flexibility to the underlying network.

 Several standards organizations and forums, namely IEEE, the 3rd Generation Partnership Project and the International Telecommunication Union, are working on defining the architecture and standardizing aspects of 5G technologies.
 However, few organizations are focusing on how such technologies can be useful to tactical and first responder networks.

 This workshop will explore the applicability of 5G technologies for tactical and first responder networks, offer solutions, share use cases, and investigate research opportunities and challenges.
 The event will also provide an opportunity for 5G experts from industry and academia, as well as the standards, regulatory, homeland security, public safety and defense communities, to collaborate.

 Keynote addresses will be delivered by Russell Becker, director of the Office for Interoperability and Compatibility Technology Center in the Department of Homeland Security’s Science and Technology Directorate, and Joseph Evans, the principal director for 5G in the Office of the Director of Defense Research and Engineering (Modernization) within the Office of the Under Secretary of Defense for Research and Engineering.